rsbohn/dexter-platz/README.md

 ```

 ## Next steps
-- Decide if this should be a binary, a library, or a workspace.
+- Add driving controls (steering, braking) and physics for the ground vehicle.
-- Add dependencies in `Cargo.toml`.
+- Populate the world with interactable props to showcase multiple cameras.
-- Add CI (fmt, clippy, tests) if needed.
+- Split rendering and gameplay into modules if this grows beyond a single binary.
-- Choose a license.
+- Wire up CI (fmt, clippy, tests) to keep the project healthy.